-Dr. Olive Yonge, Chair Campus Alberta Quality Council 11th Floor, Commerce Place 10155 - 102 Street Edmonton, AB T5J 4L5
+Chair Campus Alberta Quality Council 19th Floor, Commerce Place 10155 - 102 Street Edmonton, AB T5J 4G8

 - 7. Applicants should familiarize themselves with the review process and assessment standards that will be used by Council and its reviewers to ensure the documentation provided as part of the application is complete and gives evidence to show the standards are or will be met should the institution be authorized to offer the degree program.
 The onus is on the applicant to make the strongest case possible.
-Council's guidelines and assessment standards can be found in Chapter 3 Organizational Evaluation and Chapter 4 Program Evaluation. - 8.
+Council's guidelines and assessment standards can be found in Section 3 Organizational Evaluation and Section 4 Program Evaluation. - 8.
 The information needs of Council expand on what is required for the system coordination review by the Ministry.
 The following information is needed for a full Campus Alberta Quality Council review: - a.
-Effective November 1, 2005, for all applications from private institutions at all degree levels, applicants will be assessed an application fee of \$2,500.
-Applicants may be charged an application fee for resubmission after a negative decision.
-Cheques must be made payable to the Government of Alberta.
+Payment of the application fee of \$2,500 (private institutions only).
+The application fee, payable to Government of Alberta, should be submitted to the Campus Alberta Quality Council Secretariat in Canadian funds and is due at the time the program has been referred to the Quality Council.
+Further information and the Fee Schedule are available on Council's website at caqc.alberta.ca.